The translation of this document is outdated.

 on the occasion of each further receipt of a commercial

-electronic communication services for sending of a commercial
+electronic communications services for sending a commercial

-in Paragraph one and two of this Section.
+Paragraphs one and two of this Section.

 (4) It is prohibited to use electronic mail or communication